SeanPedersen/seanpedersen.github.io/README.md

 Built using Next.JS and Github Pages.

-Just clone this repo and create a new github project named $your_username.github.io and push the modified repo up (on each push the site is getting rebuilb and published).
+Just clone this repo and create a new github project named $your_username.github.io and push the modified repo up (on each push the site is getting rebuild and published).

 - Blog name (etc) in ./components/layout.js
 - Posts (markdown) live in ./posts/